opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

 * :file:`sdk` folder contains OpenCV API and libraries for Android:

 * :file:`sdk/java` folder contains an Android library Eclipse project providing OpenCV Java API that can be imported into developer's workspace;

 * :file:`sdk/native` folder contains OpenCV C++ headers (for JNI code) and native Android libraries (\*\.so and \*\.a) for ARM-v5, ARM-v7a and x86 architectures;

 * :file:`sdk/etc` folder contains Haar and LBP cascades distributed with OpenCV.

 * :file:`apk` folder contains Android packages that should be installed on the target Android device to enable OpenCV library access via OpenCV Manager API (see details below).

-  On production devices that have access to Google Play Market (and internet) these packages will be installed from Market on the first start of an application using OpenCV Manager API.
+  On production devices that have access to Google Play Market (and Internet) these packages will be installed from Market on the first start of an application using OpenCV Manager API.
-  But dev kits without Market or internet require this packages to be installed manually.
+  But devkits without Market or Internet connection require this packages to be installed manually.
-  (Install the `Manager.apk` and the corresponding `binary_pack.apk` depending on the device CPU, the Manager GUI provides this info).
+  Install the `Manager.apk` and the corresponding `binary_pack.apk` depending on the device CPU, the Manager GUI provides this info.
+Below you'll see exact commands on how to do this.

-  **Note**: installation from internet is the preferable way since we may publish updated versions of this packages on the Market.
+  .. note:: Installation from Internet is the preferable way since OpenCV team may publish updated
+            versions of this packages on the Market.

 * :file:`samples` folder contains sample applications projects and their prebuilt packages (APK).
   Import them into Eclipse workspace (like described below) and browse the code to learn possible ways of OpenCV use on Android.

 * :file:`doc` folder contains various OpenCV documentation in PDF format.
   It's also available online at http://docs.opencv.org.

-  **Note**: the most recent docs (nightly build) are at http://docs.opencv.org/trunk/.
+  .. note:: The most recent docs (nightly build) are at http://docs.opencv.org/trunk/.
             Generally, it's more up-to-date, but can refer to not-yet-released functionality.

+..
+TODO: I'm not sure that this is the best place to talk about OpenCV Manager

-Starting version 2.4.3 `OpenCV4Android SDK` uses `OpenCV Manager` API for library initialization. `OpenCV Manager` is an Android service based solution providing the following benefits for OpenCV applications developers:
+Starting from version 2.4.3 `OpenCV4Android SDK` uses `OpenCV Manager` API for library initialization. `OpenCV Manager` is an Android service based solution providing the following benefits for OpenCV applications developers:

 * Compact apk-size, since all applications use the same binaries from Manager and do not store native libs within themselves;

 * Hardware specific optimizations are automatically enabled on all supported platforms;